5 min read

 “I’d estimate that more than half of people in their 20s deal with some mix of impulsive spending and a lack of savings,” says Stanley Poorman, a financial professional with Principal®.

-But trust us: There are ways to find a sustainable balance of living in the now—and planning for the future.
+But there are ways to find a sustainable balance of living in the now and planning for the future.
 Giving up the pleasures you work hard to earn may not be required.

-So, what does that strong yet sustainable balance look like?
-And how do you implement it?
-Poorman suggests the popular 50/30/20 rule of thumb for paycheck allocation:2
+What does that balance look like?
+Poorman suggests the popular 50/30/20 rule of thumb for paycheck allocation:3

-• 30% for spending on dining/ordering out and entertainment
+- 30% for spending on dining or ordering out and entertainment

 Let’s break it down: essentials first, savings and investments second, and entertainment third.